 I don’t think it’s a great solution if you’re staying somewhere for more than two or three weeks, but it can be super handy for when you first arrive in a new country!

 I used one for the first time on my three-day stopover in Qatar and it served its purpose beautifully.
 When I downloaded one again for a 3 month trip in South Africa, and it wasn’t so successful.
 And that’s when I found our Airalo’s customer service wasn’t great.
-More on this below.
+There are lots of alternatives that have better reviews and may be more reliable.
+More on all of this below.

-Read more: Is an Airalo eSIM Useful for Short Trips?
+Read more: Is an eSIM Useful for Short Trips?

 But overall, my advice is to download an eSIM before you arrive in the country so you can active it at the airport.
 Just get the cheapest option to give it a try — Airalo has some that are 1 GB for a few bucks.
 That’ll give you enough time to get settled and find a better long-term solution.